• Skip to primary navigation

 Instructions

-• Season the chunks of oxtail with salt and pepper.
+• Season the oxtail chunks with salt and pepper.

 • Place a deep pot (or Dutch oven) over medium-high heat, then add and heat the olive oil.